How to Reduce Hiring Bias Using Applicant Tracking Systems

 Resume Anonymization and Blind Screening

-Anonymization removes name, photo, graduation year, address, and institution from resume display during initial screening.
-Franklin Electric reduced time-to-hire by 55% across 20 countries after implementing anonymized screening demonstrating that equity and efficiency are not in tension.
+Anonymization removes the name, photo, graduation year, address, and institution from the resume display during initial screening.
+Franklin Electric reduced time-to-hire by 55% across 20 countries after implementing anonymized screening, demonstrating that equity and efficiency are not in tension.

 Structured Evaluation Scorecards